This article is available in Spanish here.

 In the new life that Jesus gives us, we all—men and women, husbands and wives—are equal, and there must be no place or provision for fear or intimidation.
 Instead, there should be mutual honour and respect.

 Today we consider some of the behaviours and demands of powerful people of the past as unethical, abusive, and downright cruel; and these actions are now illegal in many nations.

-Some ancient Greek philosophers advocated fearfulness in wives (e.g. Xenophon, Oeconomicus 7.25; pseudo-Aristotle, Oeconomicus 3.144.2).
+Some ancient Greek, pagan philosophers advocated fearfulness in wives (e.g. Xenophon, Oeconomicus 7.25; pseudo-Aristotle, Oeconomicus 3.144.2).

-Ephesians 5:21, which prefaces the passage on wives and husbands, contains the noun phobos: We are all to mutually submit to one another out of reverence (phobos) for Jesus Christ.
+Ephesians 5:21, which prefaces the passage on wives and husbands, contains the noun phobos: We are all to mutually submit to one another out of “reverence” (phobos) for Jesus Christ.
 “Reverence” and “respect” rather than “fear” seems to be the meaning here.
-Moreover, submission and respect seem to be related here and in other Bible passages.
+Moreover, the attitudes of submission and respect seem to be related here as they are in other New Testament passages.
 [See related articles below.]

 Notes on the Grammar

 In Ephesians 5:21 and 1 Peter 3:2 the noun phobos is used.
 In both Ephesians 5:33 and 1 Peter 3:6 middle-passive forms of the cognate verb phobeō are used.
 The middle voice is often used for verbs of emotion.